headslive/web/wiki/faq/index.md

 ### <a id="what-is-the-root-password" href="#what-is-the-root-password"><img src="/static/anchor.svg" class="anchor"></a> What is the root password?

+You saw it when you opened a terminal for the first time in the session.
-You saw it on the login screen.
-It is only shown once when you login and then it disappears (as it told you).
+It is only shown once at this time and then it disappears (as it told you).